 Another ‘perk’ (sometimes cloaked as a task) of living in a small country town is that sometimes you have to drive medium-to-long distances in order to bulk shop for basic supplies.
 Yesterday was one of those days.
 As I drove to a nearby regional area to do a grocery shop, my eyes were drawn to the fields on either sides of the road.
 The scenery was beautiful.

-As a result of recent rains, everything was looking uber-lush: Golden canola fields, clear skies and pristine air.
+As a result of recent rains, everything is looking uber-lush: Golden canola fields, clear skies and pristine air.
 And animals.
 Loads of animals contentedly grazing on greens.
 Some lying down, some standing.
 Cows.
 Horses.
 Sheep… yes.
 The sheep.
 That’s when the tears came… when I saw the sheep.

 Many of the sheep had been shaved of wool.
 They looked like white morse-code dots on a green screen, spread out just enough to enjoy solidarity, but close enough to the greater flock to be aware of where each was at.
 They were vulnerable, but gathered.
 Calm and collected, but easily swayed.